 Read the information below to learn more about endodontics.
-Use our online Appointment Request form or call our Pasadena office for an appointment with Dr. Safa, Dr. Anderson, Dr. Vu or Dr. Soumeeh: Pasadena Endodontix Office Phone Number 626-304-3636.
+Use our online Appointment Request form or call our Pasadena office for an appointment with Dr. Safa, Dr. Vu, Dr. Soumeeh or Dr. Byun: Pasadena Endodontix Office Phone Number 626-304-3636.

 What is endodontics?

 Endodontics is a branch of dentistry recognized by the American Dental Association involving treatment of the pulp (root canal) and surrounding tissues of the tooth.
 When you look at your tooth in the mirror, what you see is the crown.
 The rest of the tooth, the portion hidden beneath the gum line, is called the root.
 Though the outer portion of the root is a hard tissue called dentin, the inside channel or “root canal” contains a pulp of soft tissue, blood vessels and nerves.
 Bacteria that are introduced into the pulp as a result of tooth decay, periodontal disease, tooth fracture or other problems, can severely damage the pulp.
 When that happens, an endodontic specialist removes the diseased pulp to save the tooth and prevent further infection and inflammation.
 After successful endodontic treatment, the tooth continues to perform normally.